gitlabhq/gitlabhq/doc/ci/docker/using_docker_images.md

 To make sure this works, the Runner:

-1. checks which ports are exposed from the container by default
+1. Checks which ports are exposed from the container by default.
-1. starts a special container that waits for these ports to be accessible
+1. Starts a special container that waits for these ports to be accessible.

 When the second stage of the check fails, either because there is no opened port in the service, or the service was not started properly before the timeout and the port is not